IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ```

 :::info
 You need to consider how you pass the returned advertising token to SSPs.
+With some other approaches to client-side UID2 implementation, such as using `Prebid.js` (see [Prebid Integration Guide](integration-prebid.md)) or Google Ad Manager Secure Signals (see [Google Ad Manager Secure Signals Integration Guide](google-ss-integration.md)), the implementation includes functions that manage passing the returned advertising token.
+If you're using the UID2 SDK for JavaScript you'll need to manage this yourself.
 :::

-(**GWH_LP04 is there any guidance at all that we can offer re the above?
-Maybe an example or something?**)

 :::tip
 Instead of calling `__uid2.getAdvertisingToken()`, you can use the `advertising_token` property of the identity passed to the callback that you set up for step 1-g.
 The callback will be called every time the identity changes.